kaimingguo/vimrc/README.md

 - `:Vimwiki2HTML`: Convert current wiki link to HTML.
 - `:VimwikiAll2HTML`: Convert all wiki links to HTML.

+#### Fugitive

+- `:Git`: Bring up a summary window vaguely akin to git-status.
+- `:Gwrite`: Write to the current file's path and stage the results.
+- `:Gdiffsplit!`: Diff against any and all direct ancestors, retaining focus on the current window.

+For more information, see `:help fugitive`.

 ## Plugin List

 <!-- prettier-ignore-start -->